sparkflows/sparkflows-docs/docs/tutorials/time-series/ts1.rst

    :width: 60%

-* Future data section of Prophet model
+Future Data section of Prophet model
 --------------------------------------

-* In Future Period block give number of steps you want to predict
+* In FUTURE PERIOD block give number of steps you want to predict
 * Give FREQUENCY as Monthely or Daily
 * INCLUDE HISTORY will true for testing our model and False for production